ypetya/bash_lib/readme.md

 Goals
 =====

-Bash library for people who do.
+The missing dependency framework in bash

 * Introduce a very easy to use utility belt for scripting
-* Construct a highly reusable module oriented framework, similar to js
+* Construct a highly reusable module oriented framework

-* Automatize everything
+* Create a utility-belt: automatize what you can
-* Try to use programming principles, where possible: clean code and SOLID
+* Apply programming principles, where possible: use clean code, keep SOLID
 * Introduce some high level scripting technics for bash: callbacks, IoC

 Howto